Need an affordable and reliable monitor for business and office-related work?

 Alternatives

-If you do color-critical work, you should get an IPS version, such as the LG 49WQ95C, but it’s more expensive.
+If you do color-critical work, you should get an IPS version, such as the LG 49WQ95C or the Dell U4924DW, but they are more expensive.

 Conclusion